 Investing in convertible bonds risks: The Sub-Fund may invest in convertible bonds, which are a hybrid between debt and equity securities.
 Convertible bonds allow holders to convert into shares in the company issuing the bond at a specified future date, and are subject to risks of both fixed income instruments and equities.
 Convertible bonds can fluctuate in value with the price changes of the issuers' underlying stocks.
 If interest rates rise, the value of the corresponding convertible bond will fall.
-The valuation of convertible bonds are subject to the same interest rate risk, credit risk, liquidity risk and prepayment risk associated with comparable straight bond investments.
+The valuation of convertible bonds may be more difficult due to the greater price fluctuations.
+Investments in convertible bonds are subject to the same interest rate risk, credit risk, liquidity risk and prepayment risk associated with comparable straight bond investments.